PayFabric/Portal/PayFabric/Sections/JavaScript SDK.md

 # JavaScript SDK V2
 PayFabric provides a JavaScript library to support both Alternative Payment Methods as well as interaction with our new responsive Hosted Payment Page.
-This JavaScript Library hosted by PayFabric will be responsible for configuring and presenting a payment popup or element that supports our hosted payment page as well as any alternative payments methods PayFabric supports today or into the future.
+This JavaScript Library hosted by PayFabric will be responsible for configuring and presenting a payment popup or element that supports our hosted payment page as well as any alternative payment methods PayFabric supports today or into the future.

 PayFabric released a new version of our JavaScript SDK during our May release of PayFabric.
 This new version supports additional features, settings and callbacks.
 Looking for V1/Original version of our JavaScript SDK?
 Click [here](JavaScript-SDK-V1.md).